ATIX-AG/acd_playbook_for_elk/README.md

 Elasticsearch and Kibana unless you set variables to prevent it:

 As stated in <cite>[Ansible-Elasticsearch][1]</cite>.
-> "`es_use_repository` Setting this to `false` will stop Ansible from using the official Elastic package from any repositoryconfigured on the system
+> "`es_use_repository` Setting this to `false` will stop Ansible from using the official Elastic package from any repository configured on the system

 > `es_add_repository` Setting this to `false` will stop Ansible from adding the official Elastic package repositories (if
 > es_use_repository is true) if you want to use a repo already present"

+`es_add_repository` set via `group_vars/all.yml` will also influence the existence of the Elasticsearch/Kibana repository on Kibana hosts.
+The default value inside the `kibana` role is `true`.

 [1]: https://github.com/elastic/ansible-elasticsearch